OfficeDev/office-js-docs-pr.pt-br/docs/develop/automatically-open-a-task-pane-with-a-document.md

 #### <a name="use-open-xml-to-tag-the-document"></a>Usar Open XML para marcar o documento

-Você pode usar o Open XML para criar ou modificar um documento e adicionar a marcação XML do Open Office apropriada para acionar o recurso autoopen.
-Veja um exemplo de como fazer isso em [Office-OOXML-EmbedAddin](https://github.com/OfficeDev/Office-OOXML-EmbedAddin).
+You can use Open XML to create or modify a document and add the appropriate Open Office XML markup to trigger the autoopen feature.
+For a sample that shows you how to do this, see [Office-OOXML-EmbedAddin](https://github.com/OfficeDev/Office-OOXML-EmbedAddin).

 Adicione duas partes do Open XML ao documento: